How to Make

 If you’d like to make brown sugar syrup from scratch, all you’ll need is a sauce pan with brown sugar and water.
 Cook it at medium heat until you get a syrup like texture.
 When your boba pearls are finished cooking, add it into your brown sugar syrup mixture and combine thoroughly for 3-5 minutes.

-Now that everything is ready to be mixed together, here’s what we have now.
+Now that everything is ready to be mixed together for the final lychee boba, here’s what we have now.
 Cooked boba pearls mixed with brown sugar syrup, freshly brewed tea (we use green tea like we said before), the blended mixture of lychee and lastly, your choice of creamer.
 For creamer we really like using non-fat milk for this recipe.

 Let’s add everything together!
 Start with 1/4 cup of boba pearls, you can make those beautiful brown sugar designs in your cup if you’d like too!
 Next, we’ll add the 1/4 cup of creamer we choose to use followed by 1/4 cup of your blended mix of lychee.
 And lastly, add 3/4 cup of the freshly brewed tea that is cooled down.